unik-name/docs.unikname.network/docs/uns-network-unik-name-use-case/README.md

 # @unik-name

-First purposes of the UNS network are to secure any web connections and to protect the user's privacy by providing sovereign IDs rooted in the blockchain.
-So as the first APP and DAPP available with the UNS network serve these purposes.
+First purposes of the <uns>uns.network</uns> are to secure any web connections and to protect the user's privacy by providing sovereign IDs rooted in the blockchain.
+So as the first APP and DAPP available with the <uns>uns.network</uns> serve these purposes.
 They've been package thru different solution to meet user needs and higly demanded use case.
 These solutions are the following ones:

 ## my @unik-name